ajruben/portfolio/.devcontainer/README.md

 ## Usage

 ### Starting Development
-The dev server starts automatically when the container launches.
-You can access:
+After the container launches, start the development server by running `npm run dev` in the VSCode terminal.
+You can then access:
 - **Application**: http://localhost:3000
 - **Development tools**: Available in VSCode terminal